instructlab/taxonomy/docs/knowledge-contribution-guide.md

 ## Convert your knowledge documentation to markdown

 There are many online tools that can help you convert your documents to markdown.
-If you are using a wiki or .gov page for your contributions, you can use [pandocs](https://pandoc.org/try/) to convert the documents.
+If you are using a wiki page for your contributions, you can use [pandocs](https://pandoc.org/try/) to convert the documents.

 ## Add the markdown file to your repository